Evolving test instances of the Hamiltonian completion problem: Evolving instances

-After having evaluated the offspring, 20 graphs are selected through 2-tournament selection \cite{tournament} to become the new population and the evolutionary loop continues.
-When reaching 100 generations, the loop is stopped and a hall of fame is recorded (the 300 best individuals that ever existed, together with their fitness).
+After having evaluated the offspring, 20 graphs are selected through 2-tournament selection \citep{tournament} to become the new population and the evolutionary loop continues.
+Thus the size of the population is kept constant at 20 individuals.
+When reaching 100 generations, the loop is stopped.
+A 'hall of fame' is also recorded, which kept track of the 300 best individuals that ever existed, together with their fitness values.
 As an example, the fitness values of the population of a run of the evolutionary algorithm were plotted in Figure \ref{fig:fitnessevo}, where the algorithm aims to maximize the fitness function.
 This is one of 15 different runs, each with a different starting population and either maximizing or minimizing the fitness function.
-We can see that the minimum, average and maximum fitness of the population of this run evolves throughout the generations.
-The average amount of edges of the population is also shown as a reference.
-Sometimes we saw a rising trend in fitness during the final generations.
-This means that if we continued evolving, we would probably find graphs with even higher fitness values.
-Therefore we continued the generational loop for 100 extra generations when we saw this phenomenon.
-This is also present in the previously mentioned figure.
-We see that the fitness values have not reached a local optimum, but keep a rising trend towards the final generations.
-So we continued the generational loop for 100 generations (200 generations in total).
-We reached even higher fitness values, namely a maximum of 165 seconds instead of the 8 seconds of the first 100 generations.
+We can see that the minimum, average and maximum fitness values of the population of this run evolves throughout the generations.
+The average number of edges of the population is also shown as a reference.

+If the average fitness values did not stagnate, but instead exhibited a rising trend during the final generations, we continued the generational loop for 100 extra generations to a total of 200 generations.
+This is present in the previously mentioned figure, thus we continued the loop for this example.
+This led to even higher fitness values, namely a maximum of 165 seconds instead of the 8 seconds reached in the first 100 generations.
 Increasing the generational limit again did not result in better fitness values.

+In order to test whether starting the evolutionary process from non-Erdős-Rényi graphs is useful, we did multiple long runs where we compared starting from Erdős-Rényi graphs to starting from preferential attachment graphs generated using the Barabási–Albert model \citep{barabasi}.
+There were slight differences, but they seemed to converge to the same local optima in terms of difference in algorithm performance and the deviation was not much larger than simply running the evolutionary algorithm twice.
+We refer to \ref{fig:EvoPA} and \ref{fig:EvoER} for the figures which support these statements.
+We therefore consider the difference to be small enough such that our large sample of graphs and long evolutionary runs are not missing crucial parts of the instance space.